rajatsaini2003/PaymentGateway/README.md

 # 💳 Payment Gateway System

 A secure, server-side payment gateway system built using Node.js, Express, and MongoDB.
-This project handles user authentication, integrates with real payment processors like Stripe, logs transactions, and supports subscription management and fraud detection.
+This project handles user authentication, integrates with real payment processors like Razorpay, logs transactions, and supports subscription management and fraud detection.

 ---

 ## 🚀 Features

 - 🔐 User authentication using JWT
-- 💳 Payment processing via Stripe (can be extended to PayPal, Razorpay, etc.)
+- 💳 Payment processing via Razorpay (can be extended to PayPal, stripe, etc.)
 - 📊 Transaction logging and reporting
 - 🔁 Subscription handling
 - 🛡️ Fraud detection measures